Hey Writer Bees!

 Diversity in storytelling is so important.
-Every kind of person should be represented and represented well.
-No matter the story, the characters need to feel realistic.
-That includes their sexuality and gender identity.
+Every kind of person should be represented and represented well in all mediums.
+No matter the story, the characters need to feel realistic, and that includes in terms of sexuality and gender identity.

-In honor of Pride Month, I’m sharing some colorful books that celebrate the LGBTQIA community.
+In honor of Pride Month, I’m sharing some colorful books that celebrate the LGBTQ+ community.

 Distant and exacting, Bruce Bechdel was an English teacher and director of the town funeral home, which Alison and her family referred to as the “Fun Home.”
 It was not until college that Alison, who had recently come out as a lesbian, discovered that her father was also gay.
 A few weeks after this revelation, he was dead, leaving a legacy of mystery for his daughter to resolve.